 I am a proud mom of two, wife, and native of California: Richmond and Oakland to be specific.

 I have been glad to be part of the Wheaton community since October 2017.
-I have worked alongside remarkable colleagues to grow the Center for Social Justice and Community Impact, and Center for Religious and Spiritual Life; to launch DEAL and the Network for LGBTQ+ Inclusion Support and Advocacy; to expand the work of First-Gen and Low-Income Task Force; and to develop the Taylor and Lane Scholars program.
+I have worked alongside remarkable colleagues to build the Center for Social Justice and Community Impact, and Center for Religious and Spiritual Life; to launch DEAL and the Network for LGBTQ+ Inclusion Support and Advocacy; to expand the work of the First-Gen and Low-Income Task Force; and to develop the Taylor and Lane Scholars program.